h3jia/bayesfast/README.md

 * He Jia and Uros Seljak, *BayesFast: A Fast and Scalable Method for Cosmological Bayesian Inference*, in prep (for posterior sampling)
-* He Jia and Uros Seljak, *Normalizing Constant Estimation with Optimal Bridge Sampling and Normalizing Flows*, accepted by [AABI 2019](http://www.approximateinference.org/) (for evidence estimation)
+* He Jia and Uros Seljak, *[Normalizing Constant Estimation with Gaussianized Bridge Sampling](https://arxiv.org/abs/1912.06073)*, accepted by [AABI 2019](http://www.approximateinference.org/) (for evidence estimation)